google/orbax/orbax/g3doc/checkpoint.md

 instruct it to keep a maximum of 5 checkpoints, and also to track metrics associated with each checkpoint.

-We can then give a dictionary of checkpointers with unique keys for every item we want to save.
-Each key has a `Checkpointer` object as a value, which instructs the `CheckpointManager` how to save the given object.
+We can then give a dictionary of handlers with unique keys for every item we want to save.
+Each key has a `CheckpointHandler` object as a value, which instructs the `CheckpointManager` how to save the given object.
 When calling `save`, we provide a dictionary with the same keys, each corresponding to an item to be saved.

 In this multi-object setting, we must also provide a dictionary of items to restore.
-The value may be given as `None` if it is not needed by the underlying `Checkpointer` to perform the restore operation.
+The value may be given as `None` if it is not needed by the underlying `CheckpointHandler` to perform the restore operation.
 It then returns a dictionary of restored objects with the same keys as provided.

-Each `Checkpointer` may accept additional optional arguments.
-This can be passed through from `CheckpointManager` to `Checkpointer` via `save_kwargs` and `restore_kwargs`.
+Each `CheckpointHandler` may accept additional optional arguments.
+This can be passed through from `CheckpointManager` to `CheckpointHandler` via `save_kwargs` and `restore_kwargs`.
 For example:

 ```py